+.
 Asset Rate per annum Basis

 Building 2% Straight line

 Plant and equipment 121/2% Reducing balance

 Motor vehicles 20% Straight line

 Furniture and fixtures 10% Straight line

-Depreciation for the year ended 30 June 2019 had not been provided for.
+Depreciation for the year end ed 30 June 2019 had not been pr ovided for.

-2. The partners were entitled to an interest on their fixed capital balances at the rate of 10% per annum.
-No salaries were paid to the partners.
+2. • pital balances at the rate of 10% per annum.

+• No salaries were paid to the p

-3. The tangible non-current assets were to be transferred to the new company at their fair values as follows:
+3. The tangible non-current asse new company at their fair values as follows:

-Sn.
-"000"
+Duran autor Sh.
+"0

-Property 57,000
+Property 57,00

-Plant and equipment 16,000
+Plant and equipment 16,00

-Motor vehicles 9,500
+Motor vehicles 9,50

-Furniture and fixtures 3,500
+Furniture and fixtures 3,50

 4. The current assets and the liabilities were taken over by the new company at their book values.

-5. The purchase consideration amounted to Sh.110 million and was settled by the new company through the issue of ordinary shares of Sh.10 each to the partners in satisfaction of the amounts due to them upon conversion.
+5. The purchase consideration amounted to Sh.110 million and was settled by the new company through the issue of ordinary shares of Sh.10 each to the partners in satisfaction of the amounts due to them upon

+conversion.
+Sillo each to the partners in satisfaction of the amounts due to them upon

+Requi red: · ·

-(i) Realisation account as at 30 June 2019.
+(i) Realisation account as at 30 J une 2019.
+(6 marks)

 (ii) Partners' capital accounts as at 30 June 2019.
+(4 marks)

-(iii) Opening statement of financial position as at 1 July 2019 for Chapete Limited.
+(iii) Opening statement of financi al position as at 1 July 2019 for Chapete Limited.
+(4 marks)